United Nations Sustainable Development Goals

 SDG Club Dyke Spring Clean-up.
 Photo by Kaitlyn McLay.

 Acadia students established an SDG club in 2019 dedicated to helping achieve the Sustainable Development Goals by 2030.
-For more information about how to get involved contact the 2020/2021 SDG Club President Jayden Alp or visit the SDG HUB page on Facebook.

 Applied SDG Learning